imacrayon/alpine-ajax/docs/reference.md

 This directive defines an AJAX Component.
 All link clicks and form submissions inside an AJAX Component are captured, and the component is automatically updated after receiving a response.
 Regardless of whether the server provides a full document, or just a HTML fragment, only the AJAX Component that triggered the request will be extracted from the response and updated on the page.

 AJAX Components must have a unique `id`.
-The `id` is used to find the AJAX Component in the  HTML response sent from the server.
+The `id` is used to find a matching element in the  HTML response sent from the server.
 You'll see a helpful error in the console if you forget to include an `id` on any AJAX Component.

 Consider this editable email address: